mirror/dd-wrt/src/router/opennds/docs/source/fas.rst

    **If set to "3"** The FAS is enforced by openNDS to use **https** protocol.
    Level 3 is the same as level 2 except the use of https protocol is enforced for FAS.
 In addition, the "authmon" daemon is loaded.
 This allows the external FAS, after client verification, to effectively traverse inbound firewalls and address translation to achieve NDS authentication without generating browser security warnings or errors.
 An example FAS level 3 php script (fas-aes-https.php) is pre-installed in the /etc/opennds directory and also supplied in the source code.
 This should be copied the the web root of a suitable web server for use.

+   **If set to "4"** The FAS is enforced by openNDS to use **https** protocol.
+   Level 4 is the same as level 1 except the use of https protocol is enforced for FAS.
+In addition, the "authmon" daemon is loaded.
+This allows the external FAS, after client verification, to effectively traverse inbound firewalls and address translation to achieve NDS authentication without generating browser security warnings or errors.
+An example FAS level 4 php script (fas-hid-https.php) is pre-installed in the /etc/opennds directory and also supplied in the source code.
+This should be copied the the web root of a suitable web server for use.

    **Option faskey has a default value.** It is recommended that this is set to some secret value in the config file and the FAS script set to use a matching value, ie faskey must be pre-shared with FAS.